zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

 In this article, I show how I used a ZenML pipeline to build a customer churn model and present two deployment options:-

-- `Deployment using Kubeflow Pipelines`: I will be using [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/) to build and run our ZenML pipeline on the cloud and deploy it in a production environment.
+- 'Deployment using Kubeflow Pipelines': I will be using [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/) to build and run our ZenML pipeline on the cloud and deploy it in a production environment.
-- `Continuous Deployment using Seldon Core`: I will be using [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html), a production-grade open-source model serving platform, to build our continuous deployment pipeline that trains a model and then serves it with Seldon Core.
+- 'Continuous Deployment using Seldon Core': I will be using [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html), a production-grade open-source model serving platform, to build our continuous deployment pipeline that trains a model and then serves it with Seldon Core.

 I will be using the [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn?datasetId=13996&sortBy=voteCount) dataset for building an end to end production-grade machine learning system that can predict whether the customer will stay loyal or not.
 The dataset has 20 input features and a target variable for 7043 customers.

 ## Deployment using Kubeflow Pipelines

 To build a real-world workflow for predicting whether a customer will churn or not, you will probably develop your pipelines on your local machine initially, allowing for quick iteration and debugging.
 However, at a certain point, when you are finished with its design, you might want to transition to a more production-ready setting and deploy the pipeline to a more robust environment.
-This is where ZenML comes in.
+This painless transition from development to production stqack is where ZenML shines.

 I will be using ZenML's [Kubeflow](https://github.com/zenml-io/zenml/tree/main/examples/kubeflow) integration to deploy pipelines to production using Kubeflow Pipelines on the cloud.